FedorGN/Vending-machine/README.md

 - FastAPI (uvicorn, SQLAlchemy, Pydantic, Swagger)
 - DataBase SQLite

 DataBase is created on the start if it doesn't exist.
-There are two separate datebases: one for development and one for testing.
+The same DB is used for development and testing.

-Once started the documentation is available on the page http://localhost:8000/docs/
+Once server started the documentation is available on the page http://localhost:8000/docs/

 Two users are created if they don't exists in DB:
 1. Login: John, password: John, role: buyer